Prodesire/Python-Guide-CN/docs/writing/style.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As seen above, Python allows many tricks, and some of them are potentially
 dangerous.
-A good example is that any client code can override an object's
+A 优雅 example is that any client code can override an object's
 properties and methods: there is no "private" keyword in Python.
 This
 philosophy, very different from highly defensive languages like Java, which
 give a lot of mechanisms to prevent any misuse, is expressed by the saying: "We